rowanam/magnolia-airport/README.md

 The first and las names validation test was changed to required that the user input at least one letter.

+### From add luggage function, exit find booking

+The find_booking function is set up to allow the user to try entering details again, or exit and return to the main menu if the booking cannot be found.
+It does this by returning the values None or 'main' to where the function was called.
+Two of the functions that called find_booking were set up to check for these returned values and so handled them correctly, but the add_luggage function, which also calls find_booking, did not have these checks set up and so if the user attempted to try again or exit to the main program the program threw an error.
+The issue was fixed by adding checks for None and 'main' return values after the function call in add_luggage.

 ## Testing

 ## Deployment